 We consider ways of extending the use of the context tree to not only providing answers in the case of queries in exactly the same context state, but also providing approximate answers to queries whose context state is "similar" to a stored one.
-One such case involves the '' operator.
-If the value of some context parameter is "any" (i.e., ''), we check whether results for enough values of this parameter are already stored in the tree.
+One such case involves the '\' operator.
+If the value of some context parameter is "any" (i.e., '\'), we check whether results for enough values of this parameter are already stored in the tree.
 In particular, if the number of the existing values of this parameter in the same node of the context tree is larger than a threshold value, we do not compute the query from scratch, but instead, merge the stored results for the existing values of the parameter.
 We call this threshold, coverage approximation threshold (ct).
 Its value may be either system defined or given as input by the user.

 Another case in which we can avoid recomputing the results of a query is when the values of its context parameters are "similar" with those of some stored context state.
-For example, if one considers the near-by locations Thisio and Plaka as similar, then the query friends/warm/Thisio can use the results associated with the stored query friends/warm/Plaka (Fig. 7 (right)).
+For example, if one considers the near-by locations Thisio and Plaka as similar, then the query friends/warm/Thisio can use the results associated with the stored query friends/warm/Plaka (Fig. 6 (right)).

 To express when two values of a context parameter are similar, we introduce a neighborhood approximation threshold (nt).
-In particular, two values c_i and c'i of a context parameter C_i are consider similar up to nt_i , if and only if for any tuple t with score d_i for $C_i = c_1$ and d'i for $C_i = c'i$, it holds:
+In particular, two values $c_i$ and $c'i$ of a context parameter $C_i$ are consider similar up to $nt_i$ , if and only if for any tuple t with score $d_i$ for $C_i = c_1$ and $d'i$ for $C_i = c'i$ , it holds:

-$$|d_i - d'i| \le nt_i \tag{5}$$
+$$|d_i - d_i'| \le nt_i \tag{1}$$

-for a small constant nt, $0 \le nt \le 1$.
+for a small constant nt, 0 < nt < 1.

-The threshold nt_i may take different values for each context parameter C_i depending for instance, on the type of its domain.
+The threshold $nt_i$ may take different values for each context parameter $C_i$ depending for instance, on the type of its domain.
 As before, the threshold may be either determined by the user or the system.
 To estimate the quality of an approximation, we are interested in how much the results for two queries in two similar context states differ, that is how much different is the rating of the results in the two states, thus leading to a different set of top-k answers.

-Next, we prove that "small" changes in context values lead to "small" changes in the rating of the queries' results.
-In particular, the following intuitive property states that for any two tuples, the difference between their aggregate scores in two states, s and s' that differ only at the value of one context parameter, C_i , is bounded, if the two values of C_i are similar.
+We have proved [4] the following intuitive property that states that for any two tuples, the difference between their aggregate scores in two states, s and s' that differ only at the value of one context parameter, $C_i$ , is bounded, if the two values of $C_i$ are similar.
 This indicates that the relative order of the results in states s and s' is rather similar.